£40.00

 £35.00

-Cinelli Criterium drop handlebars, hailing from Italy and in production from the 1980s to the 1990s.
-Made from aluminium and weighing in at 325 grams.
+Suntour Winner freewheel, hailing from Japan and dating back to 1975.
+Made from aluminium/steel and weighing in at 301 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO